Nemin32/Nemin32.github.io/_drafts/aorant.md

 proceed.
 They're free to choose whether they want to dare Paramonia or Scrabania first, though once they made their choice, there are no backsies.
 There is also a third "choice" albeit that one is basically just going one screen further to see an envoy of Sligs patrolling the road back to RuptureFarms.
-This is also a bit of environmental storytelling as it becomes obvious that even with your magical powers, Abe alone isn't enough to surmount this blockade. g
+This is a bit of environmental storytelling as it becomes obvious that even with his magical powers, Abe in his current state isn't enough to surmount this blockade.

 I'll first discuss Paramonia and then Scrabania as the wells leading to them come in that order.

 ### Paramonia